-Nine of our directors and seven of our eight director nominees are independent.
+Ten of our directors and eight of our nine director nominees are independent.
 Each of the Audit, Compensation & Human Capital and Environmental, Social, Governance & Enterprise Risk ("ESG & Enterprise Risk") Committees is comprised entirely of independent directors.
 The directors regularly hold executive sessions at each Board and committee meeting.
 We have a mandatory retirement policy for directors.
-Annually, we review our committee charters and Corporate Governance Guidelines.
-Our non-executive Chairman is independent and separate from our CEO.
-All directors are elected annually based on a plurality of the votes cast in uncontested elections, with a director resignation policy requiring a letter of resignation from a director if a director receives Board a greater number of "withhold" votes than "for" votes in the director's election other than the one Structure & director designated by the holder of the Company's preferred stock as described below in "Security Governance Ownership-Preferred Stock Issuance-Board Representation Rights.'
-The Board and each committee annually conduct a thorough self-assessment process focused on Board or committee performance, respectively.
+Annually, we review our committee charters and Corporate Governance Guidelines. ✓ Our non-executive Chairman is independent and separate from our CEO.
+Board Structure & Governance All directors are elected annually based on a plurality of the votes cast in uncontested elections, with a director resignation policy requiring a letter of resignation from a director if a director receives a greater number of "withhold" votes than "for" votes in the director's election other than the one director designated by the holder of the Company's preferred stock as described below in "Security Ownership-Preferred Stock Issuance-Board Representation Rights."
+The Board and each committee annually conduct a thorough self- assessment process focused on Board or committee performance, respectively.
 We are committed to Board refreshment.
-Since 2021, we have added five new independent directors.
+Since 2021, we have added six new independent directors.
 Our Board is committed to diversity of backgrounds, experience and perspectives.
 As Ms. Duganier leaves the Board, the Board expects to consider additional female candidates for the Board.
-Our Board and committees actively review risks and oversee risk management, including enterprise. environmental, social and governance ("ESG") and cyber security risks.
+Our Board and committees actively review risks and oversee risk management, including enterprise, environmental, social and governance ("ESG") and cyber security risks.
 Our Board is actively engaged in overseeing talent and long-term succession planning for senior leadership and directors.
-We have a comprehensive ethics program with standards of business conduct that help quide and promote good governance, responsible business practices and the highest standards of integrity.
+We have a comprehensive ethics program with standards of business conduct that help guide and promote good governance, responsible business practices and the highest standards of integrity.
+Corporate Responsibility Our Board and our ESG & Enterprise Risk Committee oversee management's implementation of our ESG policies, programs and standards and there is a dedicated Sustainability Leader on the Executive Leadership Team.
+We have stock ownership guidelines of 5x the annual cash retainer for our nonemployee directors.
+Stock Ownership We have stock ownership guidelines of 5x base salary for the CEO and 3x base salary for other named executive officers ("NEOs").
+We prohibit hedging and pledging of our Company securities by directors and executive officers.